 - Examine workplace conditions to make sure they conform to applicable OSHA standards.

 - Make sure employees have and use safe tools and equipment and properly maintain this equipment.

 - Use color codes, posters, labels or signs to warn employees of potential hazards.

 - Establish or update operating procedures and communicate them so that employees follow safety and health requirements.

 - Employers must provide safety training in a language and vocabulary workers can understand.

 If you have been injured on the job by a manufacturer’s failure to warn of the dangers of using a product, or from using a defective products, the Delaware workers’ compensation attorneys at Silverman, McDonald & Friedman can help you get your benefits, and then they can also file a third party lawsuit against the product manufacturer.
 We make sure that the manufacturer of the faulty equipment is held accountable for your injuries.
 When you prevail in a products liability lawsuit, you may likely receive far more than what you could get from workers’ compensation for your injury.
 You would have to pay back your employer’s insurer for the money they paid for your workers’ compensation claim and then you would keep whatever is left.
 Our Delaware attorneys work on a contingency fee basis, so you do not have to pay attorney fees until we win compensation for you.

 Contact an experienced Delaware workers’ compensation lawyer today for a free consultation

 The knowledgeable Delaware workers’ compensation attorneys at the law firm of Silverman, McDonald & Friedman are here to protect your rights to all of the compensation you have earned when you have been injured in a workplace accident.
 You are welcome to call us at 302-888-2900 or fill out our quick contact form to schedule a free consultation to discuss your case today.
-We are proud to serve all of Delaware from our offices in Seaford, Wilmington and New Castle.
+We are proud to serve all of Delaware from our offices in Seaford, Wilmington and Newark.